trungdai01/Currency-converter/README.md

 This app is a simple and efficient currency converter built with Flutter, allowing users to convert between various currencies in real-time.
 The app fetches latest exchange rates from an API and provides a user-friendly interface for seamless conversion.

 ## Features
+- List of available currencies.
+- Base and target currency selection.
-- Fetch live exchange rates data.
+- Fetch live exchange rates data from API.
-- Get exchange rates among currencies.
-- Swap between two currencies.
-- Display converted amount on the screen.
+- Display converted amount in real-time.
+- User-friendly minimal interface.

 ## Architecture
 This app follows the **Model-View-ViewModel (MVVM)** pattern.
 Here's an overview of each component: